 Our adoption fees are reviewed every year and we try to keep them as low as possible but at the same time set the fee so that we are getting an appropriate contribution towards the cost of looking after your pet, whilst he or she has been in our care.
-Our adoption fees have not been changed since 1st November 2015.
+Our adoption fees were amended 1st September 2018.

 Rabbits, Small Animals and Birds – Between £5 and £25.

 On adoption your cat, dog or rabbit will be neutered (if 5 months or older), micro-chipped, wormed and have up to date vaccinations.
 Cats and dogs received standard and regular flea treatments and rabbits, treatment for mites.
 Of course, you also get your new family member!
 If your dog, cat or rabbit leaves us unneutered because they are too young, then we issue a voucher to you to pay for the neutering when your new pet is old enough.

 If you were to acquire your new pet from a source that does not provide the above then you can reasonably expect to pay the following:-

 Microchipping – typically around £25.

 Dog Castration – from £80 (more for larger dogs).

 Bitch Spay – typically £150 to £300+ depending on the size of the dog.